amrithadevadiga/katacoda/HDP_upgrade_scenario/step7.md

 <br>
 <br><strong>categories</strong> is a list of strings used by the EPIC interface to group Catalog entries during cluster creation.
 <br>
-<br>Note: Changes that needs to be done in json file for upgrading CDH image is:
+<br>Note: Changes that needs to be done in json file for upgrading HDP image is:
-Name and distro_id needs to be updated  based on the version of the CDH image to reflect the changes in the App Store for the upgraded image<br>
+Name and distro_id needs to be updated  based on the version of the HDP image to reflect the changes in the App Store for the upgraded image<br>

 <br>
 <li><strong>Components</strong></li>